Touchless payments at dine-in restaurants in the wake of Covid

 You complete the payment, including a gracious tip for the wait staff that missed weeks of wages, and provide the required email and phone number.
 This is also part of the new reality.
 Many restaurants, such as those re-opening in Washington state for example, may be required to keep a record of each customer and their contact information, as well as the name of the server in case health officials need to trace a virus outbreak.
 On the more positive side, the restaurant can also use the information to send you a coupon or discount for a future visit.

-This touchless payment scenario is something that does not need to be imagined.
+This touchless restaurant POS system scenario is something that does not need to be imagined.
 It’s real, it exists and it’s part of the new reality unfolding at restaurants across the United States.
 Now more than ever, restaurants need to embrace their customers, and in this new normal, it is done by giving customers an entirely touchless experience – right down to the payment process.